Monitoring Coral Reefs in the Indian Ocean

 Specifically, our research is extending the existing long-term assessments of coral reef growth, cover, recruitment and functionally extinct corals that have been monitored since 1978 and are of crucial importance to the ecological health of the reefs.

-Coral condition is one of the leading guides to the future condition and trajectory of the BIOT marine environment in our warming world.
-The British Indian Ocean Territory is an important ocean observatory due to its remote location which shelters it from direct human impact.
-The Territory acts as a benchmark against which other reefs can be assessed and demonstrates how undisturbed reefs function and respond to climate change, pollution and over-exploitation.
-This helps to demonstrate the value of BIOT’s MPA and can inform effective improvements in the management of degraded coral reefs in the Indian Ocean and beyond.
+Coral condition is one of the leading guides to the future condition and trajectory of the Chagos Archipelago marine environment in our warming world.
+The Chagos Archipelago is an important ocean observatory due to its remote location which shelters it from direct human impact.
+The area acts as a benchmark against which other reefs can be assessed and demonstrates how undisturbed reefs function and respond to climate change, pollution and over-exploitation.
+This helps to demonstrate the value of the Chagos Archipelago MPA and can inform effective improvements in the management of degraded coral reefs in the Indian Ocean and beyond.

 The resilience of coral reefs in the Chagos Archipelago to rising sea temperatures has been remarkable.
 But as the warming events become more severe and more frequent will they keep recovering?